Go to Content

 Healing Yourself

-Some women prefer to work through their grief process after suffering a pregnancy loss on their own.
+Some people prefer to work through their grief process after suffering a pregnancy loss on their own.

 • The Burden of Choice by Georgina Pearson — This book consists of collected stories from couples facing a diagnosis of abnormalities during pregnancy, dedicated to the pregnancies they have lost, with the intention of supporting anyone dealing with a similar decision.
 All profits of this book are donated to the national charity ARC, which provides support and information for bereaved couples dealing with fetal anomalies.
 On their website, you will find additional literature and downloadable reading materials, including: partner support/guidance, how to talk about your experience with family/friends, and deciding to begin another pregnancy.